arve0/objectifiedetree/README.rst

 `forbiddenfruit <https://github.com/clarete/forbiddenfruit>`__, but I haven't looked into this.

-``objectifiedetree`` has copied the etree python implementation from `CPython 3.4
+``objectifiedetree`` has copied the python implementation of etree from `CPython 3.4
 Lib/xml/etree <https://github.com/python/cpython/tree/master/Lib/xml/etree>`__
 and will probably only work with Python 3.4.